 - If your Analytics account is linked to a Google Ads account, the time zone is automatically set to your Google Ads preference and you will not see this option.
 This ensures accurate reporting on your Google Ads campaigns.

 - Changing your time zone affects data going forward, and is not applied retroactively.
 You may notice a flat spot or a spike in your report data around if you update your time setting after you’ve already been using this property.
 Your reports might also refer to the old time zone for a short period after you update this setting.

 - Under the Data Sharing Settings section, select the settings you want.
 Learn more about the data sharing settings.

 - Click Get Tracking ID.

-Learn more about the structural elements in a Google Analytics Account mentioned in this article:
+Learn more about the structural elements in an Analytics account mentioned in this article: